manticoresoftware/manticoresearch-php/docs/indices.md

 Index settings can be set in the `settings` parameter.
 Some settings can have multiple entries, like `local` for distributed indexes.
 In this case, the value of the setting will be an array of values (see the distributed index example below).

-By default, the index type is Real-Time.
+By default, the index type is `Real-Time`.
 For PQ or distributed indexes, the options must contain a `type` property.

         $params = [